eopb/dont_disappear/README.md

 ### Close with enter.

-You can close the window with the enter key.
+This waits for the user to press enter then ends to program (closing the window).

 Add